intresrl/cloud-tutorials/istio/README.md

     - Configure a timeout on the service
 - Move all the traffic to the V1 version of the customer service
   - mirror the traffic to the V3 version of the customer service
-- Configure a retry policy
+- Configure a retry policy*
-- Use headers to route the traffic to the V2 version of the customer service
+- Use headers to route the traffic to customer beta
 - Fault injection

 ### Other features
 - Traffic policy